MonaQuimbamba/myStandOut/content/posts/fragility.md

 "Let's see"

 **John**:
-"This is my file they have it "
+"Is this my file!! do they have it , now ???"

 ![Alt text](/images/file_fragility.png "Optional Title")